 Loan Repayment Information

-The scoop on the heavily marketed "Student Loan Forgiveness" programs
+Here's the scoop on all of those heavily marketed "Student Loan Forgiveness" programs

 ( "U.S. News and World Report" November 14, 2014 )

-The best resource for information on repayment plans, loan forgiveness programs, and other debt management options would be the Federal Student Aid site: https://studentaid.ed.gov/repay-loans
+The best resource for information on repayment plans, loan forgiveness programs, and other debt management options would be the Federal Student Aid Web Site

 Income-based Repayment Calculator - The federal government enables student loan borrowers to cap their monthly bill at 15% of their discretionary income.
 This calculator, provided by Sallie Mae, will help determine eligibility and monthly payment information